//php print_r(get_the_ID()); ?>

 Maharana Pratap, the 13th Rajput king of Mewar, was born on May 9, 1540.
 He was born in the Kumbhalgarh Fort, which is located in the present-day Rajsamand district of Rajasthan, India.
 Maharana Pratap is remembered as a valiant warrior and a symbol of resistance against the Mughal Empire’s expansion in India during the 16th century.
 His courageous leadership and determination in defending his kingdom and people have made him an iconic figure in Indian history.

 Maharana Pratap was born on May 9, 1540, in Kumbhalgarh Fort, Rajasthan, to Maharana Udai Singh II and Maharani Jeevant Kanwar.
-He belonged to the Rajput Sisodia dynasty, a line of rulers known for their valor and indomitable spirit.
+He belonged to the Rajput Sisodia dynasty, a line of rulers known for their valour and indomitable spirit.
 From a young age, Pratap was groomed for kingship and received extensive training in warfare, hunting, and horsemanship.

 Maharana Pratap, also known as Rana Pratap Singh, was a renowned Rajput warrior and the ruler of the Mewar region in Rajasthan, India, during the 16th century.
 He was born on May 9, 1540, and ruled from 1572 until his death on January 19, 1597.
-Maharana Pratap is remembered for his valiant efforts to resist Mughal emperor Akbar’s expansionist policies and for his unwavering commitment to the cause of independence of his Kingdom Mewar.
+Maharana Pratap is remembered for his valiant efforts to resist Mughal emperor Akbar’s expansionist policies and for his unwavering commitment to the cause of independence of his Kingdom, Mewar.

 Maharana Udai Singh II – He was the ruler of Mewar and the father of Maharana Pratap.
 Maharana Udai Singh II founded the city of Udaipur, which served as the capital of Mewar.